dexmac221/MuseMeditation/README.md

 <img src="meditation_muse.png" alt="MuseMeditation - EEG Brain Monitoring System" width="600"/>
 </div>

 A comprehensive Python application for real-time EEG monitoring and meditation state analysis using the Muse 2 headband.
-This professional-grade system includes advanced brain wave processing, meditation analysis, and Ubuntu 24.04 compatibility fixes.
+This educational project includes brain wave processing, meditation analysis, and Ubuntu 24.04 compatibility fixes.

+> ⚠️ **IMPORTANT DISCLAIMER**: This software is provided for educational and research purposes only.
+It is not a medical device and should not be used for medical diagnosis or treatment.
+Use at your own risk.
+Always consult qualified medical professionals for health-related concerns.

 ## ✨ **Key Features**

 - **🎯 Real-time EEG Visualization**: Live plots of all 4 EEG channels (TP9, AF7, AF8, TP10)
-- **🧘 Advanced Meditation Analysis**: Research-based algorithms for brain state classification
+- **🧘 Meditation Analysis**: Research-inspired algorithms for brain state classification
 - **📊 Multi-sensor Integration**: EEG + PPG heart rate + accelerometer data
-- **⚡ Professional GUI**: Modern PyQt5 interface with real-time plotting
+- **⚡ Modern GUI**: PyQt5 interface with real-time plotting
 - **🔧 Ubuntu 24.04 Fixed**: Includes critical muselsl library patches
 - **📈 Session Tracking**: 10-second and 1-minute meditation score tracking
 - **🎚️ Personal Calibration**: 20-second baseline calibration for improved accuracy